Mentorship Program to the Dominican Republic

 The cost of the Mentorship program do not include costs for airfare, visas (if required), travel and health insurance, personal expenses and spending money, police certificate, tips for the mentor or guides, and/or any other non-itinerary related item.

 At the completion of the Mentorship program, participants should have sufficient material to begin putting together a portfolio of NGO-related photography.
-In addition, participants may be invited to feature their work in the pages of our affiliated travel publication The Travellist magazine.
+In addition, participants may be invited to feature their work in the pages of our affiliated humanitarian publication The Travellist magazine.

 Please note that all food is offered buffet-style and cooked fresh by a private cook.
 Wi-fi is also available whilst you are at the hotel accommodation.
 When travelling in a Caribbean country, it is important to keep an open mind and allow yourself to enjoy the experience and not become frustrated simply because things may be done in a way that is different to what you are used to.
 Amenities that you may be used to back home may not necessarily be available.
 Respect the local way of life.
 Go with an open and understanding attitude.
 And above all, be patient.